A survey of the homology cobordism group: A Promenade around Smooth Manifolds

 \subsection{The Successor: \texorpdfstring{$\HCZ$}{TnZ}}

-In a similar vein, a \emph{homology $n$-sphere} is a connected $n$-manifold $M$ with $\partial M = \emptyset$ such that $M$ has the same homology groups of $S^n$ in integer coefficients, i.e., $H_*(M;\Z) = H_*(S^n;\Z)$.
+In a similar vein, a \emph{homology $n$-sphere} is an $n$-manifold $M$ with $\partial M = \emptyset$ such that $M$ has the same homology groups of $S^n$ in integer coefficients, i.e., $H_*(M;\Z) = H_*(S^n;\Z)$.
 The \emph{$n$-dimensional homology cobordism group} $\HC$ is formed as where the equivalence relation \emph{homology cobordism} $\sim_\Z$ is depicted for two arbitrary homology $n$-spheres $M_0$ and $M_1$ by

 Inspired by the novel work of Kervaire and Milnor, Gonz\'{a}lez-Acu\~{n}a defined the object $\HCZ$ to decipher the homology $n$-spheres in his Ph.D. thesis \say{\emph{On homology spheres}} \cite{GA70}.
 Similarly, $\HCZ$ admits an abelian group structure with the summation induced by connected sum.
-The homology cobordism class of $S^n$ serves the identity element of $\HCZ$ and inverse elements can be obtained by reversing the orientation.
+The homology cobordism class of $S^n$ serves as the identity element of $\HCZ$.
+Besides, inverse elements can be obtained by reversing the orientation.